isomerpages/nparks-sgf/_show-highlights/@ Singapore Botanic Gardens/MarketPlace.md

 Shop to your heart’s content at our one-stop MarketPlace offering a wide variety of gardening-related lifestyle products.

+###### Getting here
+By Taxi / Private Hire
+Turn in from Holland Road to Tyersall Ave into Tyersall Coach Park.
+Drop off at Singapore Botanic Gardens, Learning Forest.

+By Train / Bus
+Train to Botanic Gardens Station (CC19/DT9).
+Shuttle Bus pick up will be at Botanic Gardens Station Exit B along Bukit Timah Road

+Shuttle Bus Route

 Interested to participate as a vendor in our MarketPlace?
 You may register your interest [here](https://go.gov.sg/marketplaceregisterinterest).

 ![Marketplace](/images/MarketPlace.jpg)